2018 Planting Progress: Farmers In Most Midwest States Catching Up With Planting

 Whether you’re ready to start the selling process, or even remotely curious, we will gladly provide you with a FREE Market Analysis!
 If you are in a position to sell land in the Midwest, we want to help you achieve the top of the market on your sale.

-Unlocking the Value of Nebraska Farmland: A Comprehensive Guide to Current Land Prices and Expert Insights – February 2024 Report
+Unlocking the Value of Iowa Farmland: A Comprehensive Guide to Current Land Prices and Expert Insights – February 2025 Report

-Unlocking the Value of Minnesota Farmland: A Comprehensive Guide to Current Land Prices and Expert Insights – February 2024 Report
+Unlocking the Value of Illinois Farmland: A Comprehensive Guide to Current Land Prices and Expert Insights – January 2025 Report

-Welcome to Our Monthly Minnesota Farmland Value Report In this monthly report, Jason Smith, Land Broker and Auctioneer dives into Minnesota farmland values, helping you understand the factors that determine what your farm is potentially worth.
+Welcome to Our Monthly Illinois Farmland Value Report In this monthly report, Rachel Tiffany, Land Broker and Auctioneer dives into Illinois farmland values, helping you understand the factors that determine what your farm is potentially worth.
 Our goal as auctioneers...